Parallel Multi-Coordinate Descent Methods for Full Configuration Interaction: Numerical Experiments

 In the multi-threaded implementation of CDFCI (mCDFCI), we define \emph{effective iterations} as the product of the number of iterations and the number of determinants updated, ensuring that mCDFCI performs an equivalent workload regardless of the number of threads.
 Notably, in our experiments, while different values of \(k\) produce distinct energy descent trajectories, the energy values after the same number of effective iterations remain consistent, irrespective of the number of threads used.
 Specifically, for the cc-pVDZ basis, the maximum difference between energy values was \(4.84 \times 10^{-7}\) Ha, while for cc-pVTZ and cc-pVQZ, the differences were \(2.66 \times 10^{-6}\) Ha and \(9.09 \times 10^{-6}\) Ha, respectively.
 All of these differences are smaller than \(10^{-5}\) Ha, confirming the robustness and stability of the method.

 Figure~\ref{fig:scalability} shows the runtime of mCDFCI over \(1024\)K effective iterations, evaluated across a range of thread counts from \(1\) to \(256\).
-Detailed data supporting these results can be found in Appendix~\ref{app:scalability}.
-In every case, the dominant computational cost stems from the update of the vector \( \B{b} = H\B{c} \), while the time for the local energy estimation, which is not parallelized, increases as the thread count rises.
+The detailed data supporting these results are provided in Appendix~\ref{app:scalability}, where the exact runtime of each component is presented, along with an in-depth analysis of the parallel capabilities.
+In every case, the dominant computational cost arises from the update of the vector \( \B{b} = H\B{c} \).
+However, the time for the local energy estimation, which is not parallelized, increases as the thread count grows.
+This behavior can be attributed to the increasing impact of the \(k^3\) term in the eigenvalue computation as \(k\) becomes larger.
 This increase is particularly noticeable for smaller systems, such as cc-pVDZ, where the computational time grows significantly beyond \(64\) threads.

 For larger systems, strong parallel scalability is observed up to \(128\) threads, with instances of superlinear speedup.
 This performance gain is attributed to the hashtable we use, which is specifically designed and optimized for multi-threaded workloads.
 When focusing solely on the time taken to update the hash table and disregarding the local energy estimation, it is clear that the update of the \(\B{b}\) vector is highly parallelizable.